nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 01 - Transcription.md

 Yeah.
 So it's kinda like one of those things where you're I quietly disagree that, you know, someone can't make their own path.
 So like that law that you have to do your own or you have to follow in your father's footsteps.
 And I was either thinking that I didn't wanna follow my father's footsteps or I I'm probably protecting my firstborn son because I know the life outside is harder.
 Yeah.

 No. That's that's perfectly legit.
 Yeah.
 I like it.
-And Jason Demler, why does Demler believe in the clan that the clanless deserve a voice in Ironhold's future?
+And Jason Demlor, why does Demlor believe in the clan that the clanless deserve a voice in Ironhold's future?

 That's a good question.
 No. That's tasteless.
 Yeah.
 Yeah.